sherlockblaze/blog/source/_posts/unix/concepts/Process-Environment.md

 Because the `argv[argc]` is a null pointer.

-### How the Process can use environment varialbes?
+### How the Process can use environment variables?

 **Each program is also passed an environment list.** Like the argument list, the environment list is an array of character pointers, with each pointer containing the address of a null-terminated C string.
 The address of the array of pointers is contained in the global variable `environ`: